 RTMP Server Comparison

-We needed to do live streaming for our client's project.
-Due to certain reasons, using the RTMP protocol became mandatory.
-In this article, I plan to share my experiences with RTMP servers.
+We needed to add live streaming to a client's project.
+For several reasons, using the RTMP protocol became a requirement.
+In this article, I will share my experience with a few RTMP server options.

 Nginx RTMP

-Nginx RTMP is a module built on Nginx.
-With this module, we can broadcast RTMP through Nginx.
-To set up an RTMP server, we need to compile Nginx with this module.
-We quickly set up the installation and test environment.
-Being a module, it doesn't offer many features; it only provides a screen for statistics.
+Nginx RTMP is a module built on top of Nginx.
+With this module, you can serve RTMP streams through Nginx.
+To set up an RTMP server, you need to compile Nginx with the module enabled.
+We were able to set up the installation and test environment quickly.
+Since it is a module, it does not offer a broad feature set; it mainly provides a basic statistics screen.

-It performs its function quite successfully.
-The limits are clear, and if this is sufficient for you, I recommend this module.
-Resource consumption is much lower compared to others, and its performance under load is quite good.
-Also, the configuration is simple and understandable.
+It does its job well.
+Its limits are clear, and if those limits are acceptable for your use case, I can recommend it.
+Resource usage is much lower than the other options we tested, and its performance under load is strong.
+The configuration is also simple and easy to understand.

 SRS

-SRS is a quite advanced RTMP server.
-Unlike Nginx RTMP, it offers many features.
-For example, it supports many protocols such as WebRTC, HLS, HTTP-FLV.
-During our tests, while v4 was the stable version, v5 with many additional features wasn't as stable.
-You can do a quick installation with Docker.
-However, the interface it offers is a bit confusing and sometimes can be in Chinese.
+SRS is a more advanced RTMP server.
+Unlike Nginx RTMP, it comes with many features and supports protocols such as WebRTC, HLS, and HTTP-FLV.
+During our tests, v4 was the stable version, while v5 had more features but was not stable enough for us.
+You can install it quickly with Docker, but the interface can feel confusing and some parts may appear in Chinese.

-We experienced a handshake problem between the mobile library we used and SRS.
-It took some effort to solve because the solution was in Chinese.
-Since we couldn't solve this problem with v4, we switched to v5.
-However, we experienced another stability problem with v5.
-The application was randomly crashing occasionally.
-For this reason, we didn't use SRS.
-Of course, this is a problem specific to our use case and mobile libraries.
-It could be a very good option in your situation.
+We had a handshake problem between SRS and the mobile library we were using.
+Solving it took extra effort because the solution we found was in Chinese.
+Since we could not solve the problem on v4, we moved to v5.
+Then we ran into a different stability issue: the application would occasionally crash at random.
+For that reason, we decided not to use SRS.
+This was specific to our use case and mobile libraries, so SRS may still be a very good option for your project.

 Node Media Server

 Node Media Server is an RTMP server written in Node.js.
-In terms of features, the ranking might be: SRS > Node Media Server > Nginx RTMP.
+In terms of features, the ranking would be: SRS > Node Media Server > Nginx RTMP.
 Installation is simple and fast.
-Also, since it's written in Node.js, you can easily customize it.
-It has the highest resource consumption.
-Node Media Server offers the cleanest and simplest interface.
+Since it is written in Node.js, it is also easy to customize.
+The tradeoff is resource usage; among the options we tested, it consumed the most resources.
+On the other hand, Node Media Server had the cleanest and simplest interface.

-While we didn't experience problems with the first versions regarding mobile library support, we started experiencing problems later.
-The lack of active maintenance for the library was a negative situation for us.
+We did not have problems with mobile library support in the earlier versions we tested, but issues appeared later.
+The lack of active maintenance was a negative factor for us.

 Conclusion